Upgrade Guide: 0.3 to 4.0

 Location fields

-option has been renamed to enableImprove
+The geocodeGoogle option has been renamed to enableImprove.

 Mongoose 4